Nebraska Democratic Women’s Caucus Bylaws

 A State Nominating Committee which includes at least one representative (officer) from each Congressional District Caucus will be appointed by the State Caucus Chair with the advice and consent of the Executive Committee.
 No more than five shall serve on the nominating committee.

 Nomination of officers, district and statewide, shall consider diversity, be made without discrimination, and be broadly representative.
 Nominations may be made from the floor.
-All elected officers shall be registered as a Democrat eligible to vote in Nebraska; and a member in good standing, as duly recorded on the NDWC membership roster prior to any meeting when nomination and election occurs.

 Any vacancy among officers will be filled at the next statewide meeting after the vacancy occurs with the exception of the office of Chair, which will be filled immediately upon its occurrence by the accession of the Vice Chair.